amayesingnathan/GungeonAlly/README.md

 ## Installation

 Clone the repository in order to download and run the app.
-Start the GungeonApp.WebScraper project to download all required data into a SQL Server database and start GungeonApp.WebApp in order to run the web app.
+Start the GungeonAlly.WebScraper project to download all required data into a SQL Server database and start GungeonAlly.WebApp in order to run the web app.
+Database setup scripts are not yet included.

 ```
 git clone --recursive https://github.com/amayesingnathan/GungeonAlly.git